intval/book.phpguide.co.il/README.md

 5. Visit your site at `localhost:9778` and the editting panel at `localhost:3000`

+6. After bringing it to perfection, commit and push the changes to your repository and open a pull request via github.

+7. Wait for me to deploy it to `github pages` and bring it online.
+Should take about 48 hours after your pull request.

 In case of any problems do not hesistate to email me at `Alex@phpguide`